 Every artist is different however and will have found their own preferred quantities of wax to make their ideal cast

-It is then allowed to cool, resulting in a hollow wax positive copy of the piece, inside
+It is then allowed to cool, resulting in a hollow wax positive copy of the piece on the inside

 The hollow space is then filled with a slurry of silica to give internal support to the wax positive created in the previous process